What happens to your clothes when you bring them to us?

 Who handles them and how do they make them look renewed and refreshed?

 Your clothes are in the best care when they’re with us!
 We understand that in today’s busy world, only the best will do, and that’s what we offer.
-Our professional garment handlers are trained to remove stains, solve problems, press out wrinkles, and make your clothes look the best they can.
+Our professionally trained garment handlers remove stains, solve problems, press out wrinkles, and make your clothes look the best they can.

-Drycleaning cleans clothing without the use of water, it’s true, but liquids are involved.
-Drycleaning solvent is the primary cleaning force in the process, using a fluid that cuts through grease and oily stains but does not harm most fabrics.
-Special drycleaning detergents are added by a controlled system.
+Dry cleaning cleans clothing without the use of water, it’s true, but liquids are involved.
+A solvent is the primary cleaning force in the process.
+It is a fluid that cuts through grease and oily stains but does not harm most fabrics.
+Special dry cleaning detergents are added by a controlled system.
 Precision is of the essence to ensure properly cleaned clothing.

 Following the pressing process, all of your garments are brought back together and placed in the inspection lineup.

 This is where we catch things like missing buttons, stains that may need extra work, and any undesired impressions from pressing equipment.
 Any item that does not pass this quality control inspection is sent back for additional care before being assembled with the rest of your order and bagged.

 Your clothes are now ready to be picked up.
 If there should ever be anything wrong with your order, please notify us immediately so we can get to work on setting it straight.
 That’s the process in a nutshell.

 Thanks for taking the tour!
 If you have any questions about the clothing care process, feel free to ask a customer service representative or a manager.
 We love what we do and we’re only too happy to talk about it.
 Looking forward to seeing you at Bibbentuckers where you will find:

 Article courtesy and used by permission from DLI.
 The dry cleaning & Laundry Institute helps professional cleaning services succeed in quality cleaning and education.